What is GLOS?

-IOOS supplies critical information about our Nation’s oceans, coasts, and Great Lakes.
+IOOS supplies critical information about our nation’s oceans, coasts, and Great Lakes.
 Scientists working to understand climate change, governments adapting to changes in the Arctic, municipalities monitoring local water quality, and industries affected by coastal and marine spatial planning all have the same need: reliable, timely, and sustained access to data and information that inform decision making.

 Improving access to key marine data and information supports several purposes.
 IOOS data sustain national defense, marine commerce and navigation safety.
 Scientists use these data to issue weather, climate and marine forecasts.
 IOOS data are also used to make decisions for energy siting and production, economic development, and ecosystem-based resource management.
 Emergency managers and health officials need IOOS information to make decisions about public safety.
 Teachers and government officials rely on IOOS data for public outreach, training and education.

 GLOS is a certified Regional Information Coordination Entity for the U.S. IOOS network.
 Being certified means organizational and operational practices, including data management, meet recognized standards set by NOAA.
-Certification documents are available here.

-The Global Observing Network
+A Part of the Global Observing Network

 More GLOS Resources